 - 17. Where the entry is from one station but the programme is a co-produced programme, the submitting station is required to inform any partner stations who have contributed to that programme.
 The award will be made to the submitting station and it will be for the submitting station to decide how the prize money is allocated. - 18.
 Where more than one co-producing stations submit the same programme, any award will be joint.
 It will be for the winning stations to decide how the prize money is allocated.
 In the case of disagreement, the decision of CIRCOM will be final. - 19.
 Co-producing stations may submit different programmes from the same series. - 20.
-It is permitted that a broadcaster who is a sponsor may win its own sponsorship money. - 21.
-It is a requirement that every winning station will ensure that a relevant representative attends the gala presentation to accept the trophy and certificate.
+A broadcaster who is also sponsor is permitted to win its own sponsorship money. - 21.
+It is a requirement that every winning station will ensure that a relevant representative attends the gala presentation to accept the trophy.
 Failure to do so may result in the withholding of trophy, prize money and expenses. - 22.
-It is a requirement that every winner and commended entry will ensure that relevant and qualified staff will attend the CIRCOM Conference to take part in a workshop on the Prix if so required by the conference organiser.
+It is a requirement of entry that every winner and commended entry will ensure that relevant and qualified staff will attend the CIRCOM Conference to take part in a workshop on the Prix, discuss their entry and collect their award onstage as part of the gala if asked or in some other way to promote their success.
 Failure to do so may result in the withholding of prize money and expenses. - 23.
 The English language version of the Rules of Entry takes precedence over any other version. - 24.
 In any dispute, the decision of the President and Chairman of the Judges, David Lowen, will be considered final and binding on all entrants.
 Any significant dispute will be reported to the Executive Committee of CIRCOM Regional.